scala/scala3/docs/_docs/internals/cc/alternatives-to-sealed.md

  - Technicalities for type comparers and type maps:

-    1. Subcapturing: We need to thread through the subset propagation logic whether the elements to add to a capture set come from a boxed set.
-Maybe it's best for this if the isBoxed flag was moved from CapturingTypes to CaptureSets?
-       Or, alternativelty, pass box status to subCaptures as an additional parameter, but then we also have to deal with uses of subCapturing in, say, set union or intersection.
-The knowledge that an element comes from a boxed set has to be propagated through maps.
-I.e. if r comes from a boxed set, we also assume f(r) comes from a boxed set.
-Then, the `x.subsumes(y)` test needs to know whether `y` comes from a boxed set.
-All this looks rather complicated.
+    1. Subcapturing: When applying rule (sc-var), we need to make sure that the capture set of the info of a ref does not contain `cap`.
+In the case where this capture set is a variable, we can use `disallowRootCapability`.

     2. Lubs of capture sets can now contain at the same time `cap` and other references.

     3. Avoidance maps can have undefined results.
-We need to tweak the part of AvoidMap that widens from a TermRef `ref` to `ref.info`, so that this is forbidden if the widening appears in a boxed capture set.
-       This could be achieved by disallowing the root capability in a capture set that arises from mapping a boxed capture set through avoidance, using a handler that issues an appropriate error message.
+We need to tweak the part of AvoidMap that widens from a TermRef `ref` to `ref.info`, so that this is forbidden if the `ref.info` contains `cap`.
+This is similar to the restriction of subcapturing.
+It could be achieved by disallowing the root capability in a capeture set that arises from mapping a capture set through avoidance, using a handler that issues an appropriate error message.

- - As in the TOPLAS paper, mutable variables and results of try are implicitly boxed.
+ - There is no longer a need for mutable variables and results of try's to be boxed.

+ - The resulting system is significantly less expressive than the TOPLAS version since we no longer support return types or variables capturing `cap`.
+But we make up for it through the introduction of reach capabilities (see following items).

  - For any immutable variable `x`, introduce a capability `x*` which stands for "all capabilities reachable through `x`".
 We have `{x} <: {x*} <: {cap}`.